vulnersCom/zabbix-threat-control/README.md

 ## Execution

 - `/opt/monitoring/os-report/report.py`<br />
-  Script transfers the name, version and installed packages of the operating system to Zabbix.<br />
+  Transfers the name, version and installed packages of the operating system to Zabbix.<br />
   Runs with zabbix-agent on all hosts to which the template "Vulners OS-Report" is linked.

 - `/opt/monitoring/zabbix-threat-control/scan.py`<br />
-  Script processes raw data from zabbix and vulners and push them to the monitoring system using zabbix-sender.<br />
+  Processes raw data from zabbix and vulners and push them to the monitoring system using zabbix-sender.<br />
   Runs with zabbix-agent on the Zabbix server via the item "Service item" on the host "Vulners - Statistics".

-These 2 scripts above are run once a day.
+The above scripts are run once a day.
 The start-up time is selected randomly during the installation and does not change during operation.

 - `/opt/monitoring/zabbix-threat-control/fix.py`<br />
-  Script runs commands to fix vulnerabilities on servers.
-Executed as a remote command in the action "Vunlers" in Zabbix.
+  Runs commands to fix vulnerabilities on servers.
+It's executed as a remote command in the action "Vunlers" in Zabbix.

 ## Usage